-The Bachelor of Science of Nursing program is committed to educating and equipping learners to graduate and launch successful careers in nursing.
+The Bachelor of Science in Nursing program is committed to educating and equipping learners to graduate and launch successful careers in nursing.
 To support this aim, the BSN program emphasizes the development of professionalism, communication, professional growth, reasoning and reflection, creative leadership, facilitation skills, and technical skills.

 Courses are offered in a variety of formats including lecture, laboratory, small group work, online, and clinical experiences.
 Learning opportunities in hospitals include clinical practice with acutely ill seniors, adults, children, and families.
 Learning opportunities in community health include clinical practice in public health, home care and other community health agencies.
 The clinical practice experience can be during the day, evening or night shift, including weekends and holidays.

 The program uses self-directed learning, small group learning, problem-based learning, and a scrambled classroom teaching learning strategy, to help students develop the skills required in the health-care system.

 Self-directed learning is a method that encourages students to take charge of their learning by identifying learning needs, implementing strategies to meet these learning needs, and evaluating progress toward learning.
 These skills prepare students for lifelong learning and professional growth.